-Orphan's pension: 25% of the deceased's pension is paid to each eligible orphan; 40% to each full orphan.
+Orphan's pension: 25% of the old-age or disability pension the deceased received or was entitled to receive is paid to each eligible orphan; 40% to each full orphan.

-Dependent parent's and grandparent's pension: If there are no other eligible survivors, 25% of the deceased's pension is paid to each dependent parent or grandparent.
+Dependent parent's and grandparent's pension: If

+there are no other eligible survivors, 25% of the old-age or disability pension the deceased received or was entitled to receive is paid to each dependent parent or grandparent.